 Being a Bulldog- What is Next?

-Spring 2018 New Student Orientation
+Fall 2018 New Student Validation and Orientation Experience

 All students are expected to have course materials (books) for each class.
 Students can access expected class materials from their course syllabus.
 Some students are eligible for a book voucher and may use this voucher at our virtual bookstore.
 Students with book vouchers have received an e-mail from the Office of the Bursar with your special code.
 We find that students on average do significantly better if they have and use the required texts.
-After you register for classes, please make arrangements to purchase books, and then to pick them up in the “Campus Book Pick Up Station” next to the Provost Office as soon as you are notified they are available.
+After you register for classes, please make arrangements to purchase books, and then to pick them up in the “Campus Book Pick Up Station” next to the Office for Academic Affairs as soon as you are notified they are available.
 Books can be purchased via the Akademos Virtual Bookstore

 https://wilberforce.textbookx.com/institutional/index.php.
 If you are purchasing books without the voucher, students find such book sellers as AMAZON and Barnes and Nobles very helpful and reasonably priced.